 - 1. DQ5 switches to '1' when an Embedded Program or Embedded Erase operation has exceeded the maximum timing limits.
-See "DQ5: Exceeded Timing Limits for more information. - 2.
+See DQ5: Exceeded Timing Limits, on page 20 for more information. - 2.
 DQ7 and DQ2 require a valid address when reading status information.
 Refer to the appropriate subsection for further details.